mauricio/mauricio.github.com/_posts/2014-12-01-learning-r-part-1-basics.md

 {% highlight r %}
 titanic[10,4]
 > [1] "Nasser, Mrs. Nicholas (Adele Achem)"
 {% endhighlight %}

+You can use a vector for both indexes as well.
+For instance, if I wanted rows from 10 to 20 I could do it like:

+{% highlight r %}
+titanic[10:20,]
+{% endhighlight %}

 And you can also get all values from a single column using the `$` operator: